Deon Birtwistle

-Deon Birtwistle (born 4 September 1980 in Launceston) is an Australian former lightweight rower.
-He was twice a national champion, an U23 World Champion and a silver medallist at the 2003 World Championships.
+Deon Birtwistle (born 4 September 1980 in Launceston) is an Australian lightweight rower.
+He was three times a national champion, an U23 World Champion and a silver medallist at the 2003 World Championships.
+He continued to compete at the national elite level into his 40s.

 Club and state rowing

 Born in Tasmania Birtwistle's senior club rowing was from the North Esk Rowing Club in Launceston.

 Birtwistle came into Tasmanian state contention at a time when his state dominated Australian lightweight rowing.
 He was down the order behind seasoned national champions Shane Broad, Samuel Beltz, Darren Balmforth and Simon Burgess.
 It was 2003 before Birtwistle was selected to represent Tasmania in the men's lightweight four who contested and won the Penrith Cup at the Interstate Regatta within the Australian Rowing Championships.
-It was his only Penrith Cup appearance.
+He made further Penrith Cup appearances for Tasmania in 2006 and 2009 with that 2006 crew being victorious.

+In 2023 he was selected in an all North Esk crew with his son Oscar to again race as the Tasmanian entrants for the Penrith Cup at the Interstate Regatta.
+That crew finished in fourth place.

 In 2009 in North Esk colours and rowing in a composite Tasmanian eight, Birtwistle won the national lightweight eight championship title at the Australian Rowing Championships.